 Especially since you want the best possible ROI from your ad spend, you might be asking what posts your competitors have chosen to promote and if there are lessons for you to draw there.

-In today’s article, we’re helping you figure out how to track competitors’ promoted Instagram posts.
+In today’s article, we help you figure out how to track your competitors’ promoted Instagram posts.

 By looking at your competitors’ promoted posts on Instagram, you can quickly identify what’s working for them.
-And that can serve as inspiration for your own paid strategy.
+That can inform your own paid strategy.

-But, hey, there’s only so much ad spend to go around, plus you’ve got ROI targets to hit.
+However, you have only so many ads spend to go around, plus you have ROI targets to hit.

 If you can learn from others in your space, you’ll optimize your Instagram ad budget better and get more out of it.

-Analyzing it can give you some clues as to why it didn’t work, prompting you to avoid making the same choices for your brand’s promoted posts.
+Analyzing the ad can give you some clues as to why it didn’t work, which you can avoid for your brand’s promoted posts.

-With metrics like the number of interactions and engagement rate, you can be even more certain about the performance of each of your competitor’s promoted posts.
+With metrics like the number of interactions and the engagement rate, you can be even more certain about the performance of each of your competitors’ promoted posts.

-That can give you specific insight into why the post didn’t do so well, meaning you won’t have to lose any of your own ad budget to learn the lesson.
+That can give you specific insights into why the post didn’t do so well, meaning you won’t have to lose any of your own ad budgets to learn the lesson.

-Or it could be the case that you realize the need for your own promoted posts to have a voice of their own, different from what your competitors are sharing.
+It could be that you realize the need for your own promoted posts to have a voice of their own, different from the voice of your competitors.

-We’ll start with Facebook Ads Library, a free tool launched by Facebook in 2019 to promote transparency on the ads running on its platforms.
+We’ll start with Meta Ads Library, a free tool launched by Facebook in 2019 to promote transparency in the ads running on its platforms.

-When you first visit the page, the default ads it searches for are those with political content, so be sure to toggle it to the “Search all” option.
+When you first visit the page, the default ads it searches for are those with political content, so be sure to toggle this default to the “Search all” option.

-Next, you’ll need to type in the name of your competitor’s brand into the search bar.
-Once the account you’re looking for appears, simply click on it, and you’ll be taken to a page showing all the ads they’re currently running.
+Next, you’ll need to type the name of your competitor’s brand inside the search bar.
+Once the account you’re looking for appears, simply click on it, and you’ll be taken to a page that shows all the ads that your competitor is currently running.

-Using Wish Doorbusters as an example, Facebook Ad Library shows these results:
+Using Wish Doorbusters as an example, Meta Ad Library shows these results:

-Since we’re focusing on Instagram, head over to the platforms section of the filters and select—no points for guessing!—Instagram.
+Since we’re focusing on Instagram, head over to the Platforms section of the filters and select Instagram.

-The other two are also handy.
-You can filter by country to track your competitors’ promoted Instagram posts that are targeted at a particular region.
+You can filter by country to track your competitor’s promoted Instagram posts that are targeted at a particular region.

 You can certainly get a rough idea of what works best, but you’ll be short on any concrete numbers that can help you take your competitor analysis a level higher.

-In any case, you’ll be presented with all the posts your competitor is promoting on Instagram, along with how long they’ve been promoting each one.
+In any case, you’ll be presented with all the posts that your competitor is promoting on Instagram, along with how long it’s been promoting each one.

-Below, you can see that Glossier is using the same picture but from slightly different angles for each version of their ad.
-And they’re applying the text to one of the images.
-Maybe they’ve caught wind of the fact that stories with central text outperform those without in 75% of cases.
+For example, for the above ad, six versions are currently running.
+It’s a way to see the different pictures, videos, and text that your competitor is testing for each ad.
+In the same example above, it looks like the company is testing different designs and colors of the same T-shirt.
+Below, you can see that Glossier is using the same picture but from a slightly different angle for each version of their ad.
+Moreover, they’re applying the text to one of the images.
+Maybe they’ve caught wind of the fact that 75% of the time, stories with central text outperform those without.

-Facebook Ad Library is a great tool for keeping up with the Instagram posts your competitors are promoting at any given time, along with getting some insight into how they’re A/B testing each ad.
+Ad Library is a great tool for keeping up with the Instagram posts your competitors are promoting at any given time, and it also gives you some insights into how your competitors are A/B-testing each ad.

-That may be enough if you’re just looking to get a broad idea of the ads your Instagram competitors are running, but you’ll find the lack of stats too limiting if you’re after specific insights.
+Those may be enough if you’re just looking to get a broad idea of the ads that your Instagram competitors are running, but you’ll find the lack of stats too limiting if you’re after specific insights.

-Plus, you’ll have to remember to return to Facebook Ad Library every now and again so you can stay updated on your competitors’ Instagram ad strategy.
+You’ll also have to remember to return to Ad Library every now and then so that you can stay updated on your competitors’ Instagram ad strategy.

-It’s no biggie if you can fit it into your schedule.
-But having automatic reports sent to your inbox gives you one less thing to do, and it increases the chances that you’ll keep a constant eye on the posts your competitors are promoting.
+That’s no biggie if you can fit it into your schedule, but having automatic reports sent to your inbox gives you one less thing to do and increases the chances that you’ll keep a constant eye on the posts your competitors are promoting.

-Here’s a roundup of what you may like about using Facebook Ad Library to track competitors’ promoted Instagram posts, and where you might find it a bit underpowered:
+Here’s a roundup of what you may like about using Ad Library to track your competitors’ promoted Instagram posts and where you might find it a bit underpowered:

 - Shows different versions of an ad where applicable